-- Due to sickness or injury the Insured Person is: - while working and able to perform one or more of the important income producing duties of their usual occupation in the key person business, is unable to perform all of them; or - while working and able to perform all of the important income producing duties of their usual occupation in the key person business, is only able to do so in a reduced capacity; and - the Insured Person is working for a lower number of hours than the average number of hours worked in the three months immediately preceding the commencement of the waiting period; and - the Insured Person is under the regular care of a doctor
+- Due to sickness or injury the Insured Person is: - while working and able to perform one or more of the important income producing duties of their usual occupation in the key person business, is unable to perform all of them: or - while working and able to perform all of the important income producing duties of their usual occupation in the key person business, is only able to do so in a reduced capacity; and - the Insured Person is working for a lower number of hours than the average number of hours worked in the three months immediately preceding the commencement of the waiting period; and - the Insured Person is under the regular care of a doctor.

-Payment period means the period of time you will be paid after suffering a specified injury under the Specified Injury Benefit.
+Payment period means the period of time set out in the table in chapter 3, section 18.5 that is used to determine the amount you will be paid after suffering a specified injury under the Specified Injury Benefit.